google/flatbuffers/docs/source/tutorial.md

 Now you can write the bytes to a file or send them over the network.
 The buffer stays valid until the Builder is cleared or destroyed.

-!!! warning "BINARY Mode"

 Make sure your file mode (or transfer protocol) is set to BINARY, and not TEXT.
 If you try to transfer a flatbuffer in TEXT mode, the buffer will be corrupted and be hard to diagnose.

 ## Deserialization

-!!! note "Misnomer"

 Deserialization is a bit of a misnomer, since FlatBuffers doesn't deserialize the whole buffer when accessed.
 It just "decodes" the data that is requested, leaving all the other data untouched.
 It is up to the application to decide if the data is copied out or even read in the first place.
 However, we continue to use the word `deserialize` to mean accessing data from a binary flatbuffer.

 Now that we have successfully create an orc FlatBuffer, the data can be saved, sent over a network, etc. At some point, the buffer will be accessed to obtain